dyalog-training/.github/profile/README.md

 # Dyalog Training
-The repositories found herein contain supporting materials for training conducted conducted by or on behalf of Dyalog, LTD.
+The repositories found herein contain supporting materials for training conducted by or on behalf of Dyalog, LTD.

 ## Repository Naming Scheme
 To help you navigate through the repositories, we will attempt to find a consistent naming scheme for each type of training.
 Time will tell how successful we are.